Best Car Insurance in Arizona for 2025 [Your Guide to the Top 10 Companies]

 • Exceptional Customer Service: USAA had consistently high rates for claims processing and overall satisfaction.

-• Comprehensive Coverage and Discounts: Discounts for military garaging during deployments, savings for safe driving, good students, and more.
+• Comprehensive Discounts: Discounts for military garaging during deployments, savings for safe driving, good students, and more.

-• High Financial Strength: This ensures reliability in claim payments.
+• High Financial Strength: This ensures reliability in claim payments with an A++ AM Best rating.

 Cons

-• Eligibility Restrictions: This is limited to military members, veterans, and eligible families, excluding the general public.
+• Eligibility Restrictions: This is limited to military members, veterans, and eligible families, excluding the general public, according to USAA car insurance review.

 • Premium Increase over Time: Some customers reportedly experience an increase over time, particularly after claims.